juliettegroset/gflex_load_SE/README.md

 # gflex_load_SE

-This code has been provided "as is", for a reproductibility purpose (Solid Earth, "Glacial-isostatic-adjustment strain rate–stress paradox in the Western Alps and impact on active faults and seismicity").
+This code has been provided "as is", for reproducibility purposes (Solid Earth, "Glacial-isostatic-adjustment strain rate–stress paradox in the Western Alps and impact on active faults and seismicity").
 We do not commit to the model's validity for any other use.